 Speak to the Students’ Union

 The Students' Union Leadership Team is your first point of contact into the Students’ Union.
-If you want to find out how you can get involved with the union, the projects and campaigns that they run, they’ll be more than happy to chat to you.
+If you want to find out how you can get involved with the SU, the projects and campaigns that they run, they’ll be more than happy to chat to you.

 Visit the Students’ Union website for full details.